mixpanel/mixpanel-react-native/README.md

 ```

 # **optInTracking()**
-Used to internally track an opt-in event, to opt in an already opted out user from tracking.
+To internally track an opt-in event, to opt in an already opted out user from tracking.
 People updates and track calls will be
      sent to Mixpanel after using this method.

 ### **Example**